 Naperville Medical Malpractice Lawyer

-Contact the Naperville medical malpractice attorneys at Rosenfeld Injury Lawyers LLC for a free Review of your legal rights and options.
-We are ready to serve you and your family.Naperville’s Affluent Population Demands the Best Care
+Contact the northeastern Illinois medical malpractice attorneys at Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options.
+We are ready to serve you and your family.Naperville's Affluent Population Demands the Best Care

 - Surgical errors.
 During a surgical procedure, it is not uncommon for the surgeon to damage internal organs on accident by making an incision in the wrong location.
 Many of these errors can be repaired if noticed and fixed during the procedure.
-In the event that the error occurs and is not repaired, complications can arise which include the infection at the incision site, extreme pain and internal bleeding.
+If the error occurs and is not repaired, complications can arise, which include the infection at the incision site, extreme pain, and internal bleeding.

 - Medication errors.
 During a hospital visit, it is possible to be prescribed or administered the wrong medication or an incorrect dosage.
-Depending on the medication or the dose, this can have very serious consequences, including heart failure, internal bleeding or death.
+Depending on the medication or the dose, this can have grave consequences, including heart failure, internal bleeding, or death.

 - Improper diagnosis.
-There have been instances in which your doctor may have failed to properly diagnosis your condition, requiring you to undergo improper treatment or surgical procedures.
+There have been instances in which your doctor may have failed to accurately diagnosis your condition, requiring you to undergo improper treatment or surgical procedures.

 - Medical device error.
 From time to time, the devices used during medical procedures are later found to have negative impacts on patients' health.